-SPMS usually begins as RRMS.
+SPMS begins as RRMS.
 SPMS is characterized by progressive disability at a variable rate that may be accompanied by relapses, minor remissions, and plateaus.
 Of the people with an initial diagnosis of RRMS, 50% or more will develop SPMS within 10 years and 90% within 25 years.
 It is important to remember that most of these numbers are based on studies preceding the era of disease modifying therapy.

 Primary Progressive MS (PPMS)